Can teachers come for a pre-visit before the day of our workshop?

 Do teachers need to attend the workshops?

-We do insist that at least one staff member/accompanying adult attend each workshop.
+We do insist that at least one staff member/accompanying adult attend each workshop and that all accompanying adults be in the room at all times.
+We encourage teachers to actively support the students throughout.

 Where do we go when we arrive?

-All school groups need to report to the education desk in the main foyer of Shakespeare’s Globe.
-Please note that the entrance to the main foyer is on New Globe Walk, just off of the riverwalk and is a different entrance to that for the exhibition and theatre tours.
-If you are unsure our staff are happy to direct you.
+All school groups need to report to the Education desk in the main foyer of Shakespeare’s Globe.
+Please note that the entrance to the main foyer is on New Globe Walk, just off Bankside and is a different entrance to that for the Exhibition and Theatre Tours.
+If you are unsure our staff will be happy to assist you.

 Is there somewhere to leave our bags?

-There are no cloakrooms provided at Shakespeare’s Globe, all bags and packed lunches must be carried with you for the duration of the visit.
+There are no cloakrooms available.
+All bags and packed lunches must be carried with you for the duration of the visit.
+Please see 'What security measures do you have in place?' to read important information on our bag policy.

 Is there a space to have lunch?